 Mohs margin-controlled micrographic excision

-Mohs micrographic controlled surgery involves removing skin tissue in successively deeper horizontal sections under local anaesthetic.
+Mohs micrographic controlled surgery involves removing skin tissue in successively deeper horizontal sections under a local anaesthetic.
 Each section is examined with a microscope to identify cancerous tissue.
-Sections are continually removed until no cancerous tissue is identified .
+Sections are continuously removed until no further cancerous tissue is identified .

-- Used in high–risk areas of the face around eyes, lips, and nose.
+- Mohs margin-controlled micrographic excision is used in high–risk areas of the face, such as around eyes, lips, and nose.